-James Crawford captured the disorder of the field that the ICJ so neatly elides: 'Since 1945, state immunity has been transformed from a topic with a few rather straightforward rules in which immunity dominated subject to limited exceptions, to an increasingly complex field riddled with exceptions, established and asserted.'57 Much State practice differs from the position that '[t]he Court considers'.
-Outlier States deny immunity from execution entirely, and other States regard immunity from execution only as a default rule subject to conditions or which can be lifted by executive action.
+Here the ICJ sought to bring clarity to a muddled area of the law.
+James Crawford captured the disorder of the field that the ICJ so neatly elided: 'Since 1945, state immunity has been transformed from a topic with a few rather straightforward rules in which immunity dominated subject to limited exceptions, to an increasingly complex field riddled with exceptions, established and asserted.'57 Much State practice differs from the position that '[t]he Court considers'.
+Outlier States deny immunity from execution entirely, and other States regard immunity from execution only as a default rule which can be lifted by executive action or which is subject to conditions.
 This practice has attracted criticism both for potentially infringing a fundamental right of access to justice (when the executive branch does not lift immunity; challenges before the European Court of Human Rights have not succeeded) and for fomenting international conflict (when the executive branch does lift immunity).58 Moreover, the approach of allowing